 Provident intends to hold a 2009 annual meeting of stockholders only if the merger agreement is terminated.
 For a stockholder proposal to be considered for inclusion in Provident's proxy statement and form of proxy relating to the Provident 2009 annual meeting of stockholders (in the event this meeting is held), the Secretary of Provident must have received the proposal, at 114 East Lexington Street, Baltimore, Maryland 21202, not later than November 12, 2008.
-However, if Provident's 2009 annual meeting of stockholders is held on a date more than 30 calendar days from April 16, 2009, a stockholder proposal will be received within a reasonable time before Provident begins to print and mail its proxy solicitation materials for the Provident 2009 annual meeting.
-Any stockholder proposal will be subject to Rule 14a-8 under the Exchange Act.
+However, if Provident's 2009 annual meeting of stockholders is held on a date more than 30 calendar days from April 16, 2009, a stockholder proposal must be received within a reasonable time before Provident begins to print and mail its proxy solicitation materials for the Provident 2009 annual meeting.
+Any stockholder proposals will be subject to Rule 14a-8 under the Exchange Act.

-Provident's amended and restated bylaws provide that in order for a stockholder to make nominations for the election of directors or proposals for business to be brought before the annual meeting, a stockholder must deliver notice of such nominations and/or proposals to the Corporate Secretary not less than 90 days before the date of the annual meeting; provided that if less than 100 days' notice or prior public disclosure of the date of the annual meeting was mailed to stockholders or prior public disclosure of the tenth day following the day on which notice of the date of the annual meeting was mailed to stockholders or prior public disclosure of the mate disclosure of the meeting date was made.
+Provident's amended and restated bylaws provide that in order for a stockholder to make nominations for the election of directors or proposals for business to be brought before the annual meeting, a stockholder must deliver notice of such nominations and/or proposals to the Corporate Secretary not less than 90 days before the date of the annual meeting; provided that if less than 100 days' notice or prior public disclosure of the date of the annual meeting is given to stockholders, such notice must be delivered not later than the close of the tenth day following the day on which notice of the date of the annual meeting was mailed to stockholders or prior public disclosure of the meeting date was made.